Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

 ## Tues Nov.
+18 (night)
+- Users can now zoom in and out by holding alt
+- The first beat of every measure is now enlarged (meter is stored internally)

+## Tues Nov.
 18
 - Utilbar now has drowdown windows
 - Options in the dropdown are highlighted